Ouren: Europe Monument

-By leaving the centre of Ouren in direction of the town Heinerscheid in Luxembourg, the junction of Ribbach and Our is reached after a short time.
-At this junction the Europe Monument is located which was consecrated on 22 October 1977.
-The Monument was built in order of the initiative of Georg Wagner, the president of the confederation of the Eifel and Ardennes, assemblyman and president of the Luxembourg chamber.
-The Europe Monument is surrounded by a green space of five monumental boulders, information panels and flag poles.
+By leaving the centre of Ouren in the direction of the town of Heinerscheid in Luxembourg, the confluence of the Ribbach and the Our is reached after a short time.
+At this point the Europe Monument is located, which was consecrated on 22 October 1977.
+The Monument was built on the initiative of Georg Wagner, the president of the confederation of the Eifel and Ardennes, assemblyman and president of the Luxembourg chamber.
+The Europe Monument is surrounded by a green space of five monumental boulders, information panels and flagpoles.
 On four stones the names of the "Protagonists of a united Europe" (Konrad Adenauer, Joseph Bech, Paul-Henri Spaak and Robert Schuman) are engraved.
-The fifth stone commemorates the Treaty of Rome and the signees of the six states being involved.
-In the near of the Europe Monument close to the border triangle is a pedestrian bridge connecting Germany and Belgium via the River Our which is named after Georg Wagner.
+The fifth stone commemorates the Treaty of Rome and the signatories of the six states involved.
+Near the Europe Monument and close to the border triangle is a pedestrian bridge connecting Germany and Belgium via the River Our which is named after Georg Wagner.

 Church of St Peter and Paul

 The Church of St Peter and Paul was founded approximately during the 12th century.
-The tower and the nave are dating back to that period.
-In 1741 the ruinous choir was renovated, in 1921 a vestry was added.
-The church as well as the in 1896 founded Way of the Cross are listed.
+The tower and the nave date back to that period.
+In 1741 the ruinous choir was renovated, and in 1921 a vestry was added.
+The church is a listed building, as is the Way of the Cross, which was created in 1896.